 White House ‘Enemies List’ Drove McMaster-Bannon Feud

-Two of the White House’s most senior officials are locked in a power struggle over influencing President Trump on national security—and an internal ‘enemies list’ may be to blame.
+The Daily Beast reports two of the White House's most senior officials are locked in a power struggle--and an internal 'enemies list' may be to blame.

 An internal White House enemies list of alleged Obama loyalists to be fired early in the Trump administration is a key contributor to a long-running feud between the National Security Adviser H. R. McMaster and White House chief strategist Steve Bannon, two senior administration officials tell The Daily Beast.